 Between the 1960s and 1990s, countries like India and Malaysia were examples of this post-colonial tendency.
-In many parts of Malaysia like Penang, street names were given a national flavour by substituting street for lebuh, lane for lorong, road for jalan, drive for persiaran, and – for the most part – leaving the personality they were originally named after unaltered.
-As a result, George Town names still has, among others, roads like Persiaran Gurney and Jalan Macalister, although other street names have been completely changed.
+In many parts of Malaysia like Penang, street names were given a national flavour by substituting street for lebuh, lane for lorong, road for jalan, drive for persiaran, and – for the most part – leaving the personalities they were originally named after unaltered.
+As a result, George Town still has roads like Persiaran Gurney and Jalan Macalister, although several other street names have been completely changed.

 In contrast, Singapore appears to have bucked the trend, and the names of its old roads, streets and places have remained unchanged even after 55 years of independence.
 Many are still with British names, much like the widespread adoption of the English language as modern Singapore’s de facto lingua franca.
 Besides this, there are places with Chinese, Malay and Indian names, and this has fended off any likely allegation of official favouritism towards any particular ethnic group.

 A number of places in the city state are named after its colonial ‘founder’, Stamford Raffles, and they include Raffles College, Raffles Design Institute, Raffles Hotel, Raffles Avenue and Raffles Terrace.
 There is even a statute of Raffles in North Bank at the spot where he was supposed to have ‘founded’ Singapore in 1819.